nsikanikpoh/flexhire-front-assessment/README.md

 Run test `bundle exec rspec --format documentation`

 ### To startup the front-end
 First run `npm install` and `npm start`.
-Please run a react-server on a different port than 3000.
+Please run react-server on a different port than 3000.

 ## To Simulate Webhook event
 Click on Simulate Webhook Event button in the user skills area.
 This simulate an update event with a payload that contains record parameter with user ID and profile ID.
 The frontend refeshes the profile fragment and also simulates refeshing the user skills fragment.

 ## to run the Cypress test
-Run `npm run e2e`
+Run `npm run e2e` \n
 This opens up cypress and you can choose to run the component tests or the integration test.

-### I look forward to hearing from you.
+### If you have any question you can ask on Flexhire Chat.
+I look forward to hearing from you.
 Thanks!